Jean Galea

 Unfortunately, while Spain remains an amazing country with friendly people and all the ingredients to sustain an incredible lifestyle, it has been plagued by bad politics for several years now, and that has paved the way for the decline of this country.

 Madrid is by far the best region tax-wise, while Catalonia sits on the opposite side of the spectrum.
-Madrid is indeed the only region that does not levy wealth tax on its citizens.
-The central government of Spain is trying to “harmonize wealth taxes among regions”, which in effect means preventing Madrid from applying a 100% discount on wealth taxes due, as it currently does.
+Madrid is the only region that does not levy wealth tax on its citizens — although as you’ll see below, the national government has since taken steps to make that advantage meaningless.

 The truth is that wealth taxes never worked.
-When a region sets a higher wealth tax, taxpayers move out of that region.
+When a region sets a higher wealth tax, taxpayers move out.
 It’s as simple as that.
-Others will set up structures to avoid the wealth tax.
+Others set up structures to avoid the tax.
 At the end of the day, even if wealth taxes worked, they would collect little revenue.
 At the same time, they disincentivize entrepreneurship, harming innovation and impacting long-term growth.
-With so many countries having abandoned the wealth tax, regions in Spain should repeal the tax instead of asking for Madrid to harmonize its wealth tax with the rest of the regions.
+With so many countries having abandoned the wealth tax, regions in Spain should repeal the tax instead of asking Madrid to harmonize with the rest.

 The same is true for inheritance and gift taxes.
 They only raise 0.58 percent of Spain’s total revenue while they harm entrepreneurial activity, savings, and employment.
-Additionally, in some cases, they have proven to be confiscatory taxes.
-Regional statutory tax rates can reach levels as high as 81.6 percent, depending not only on the level of the amount inherited but also on the level of pre-inheritance wealth of the inheritor and familial closeness to the inheritor.
-A recent study revealed that inheritances can in fact reduce wealth inequality as transfers are proportionately larger (relative to their pre-inheritance wealth) for households lower in the wealth distribution.
+In some cases, they have proven to be confiscatory.
+Regional statutory tax rates can reach levels as high as 81.6 percent, depending not only on the amount inherited but also on the pre-inheritance wealth of the inheritor and their familial closeness to the deceased.
+A recent study revealed that inheritances can in fact reduce wealth inequality, as transfers are proportionately larger relative to pre-inheritance wealth for households lower in the wealth distribution.

 With that background in place, it’s time to get practical and look at the various questions and doubts foreigners have when dealing with the Spanish taxation system.